D3athGr1p/Docker-Commands/normal docker commands/README.md

 > convert docker container into image and save it `docker commit (containerID)`

-# Note :-> after upper command give image name and tag
+# Note :-> after above command give image name and tag

 #### Note :-> (create account on hub.docker.com) how to give image name and tag
 > `docker tag imageid usenameDockerRegistory/Newname:tag`